G1_DinoLab_Ebook

 Comparing and Ordering Numbers

-13. Tick ( ) the group that has more.
-One is done for you
+13. Tick ( ) the group that has more objects.
+One is done for you.

-17. Draw arrows to put the train cars in order.
+17. Draw arrows to put the train coaches in order.
 Smallest number first!
+Two are done for you.

-18. Draw arrows to put the train cars in order.
+18. Draw arrows to put the train coaches in order.
 Largest number first!

 Understanding addition